 Call if you hear active chewing, if sawdust returns within a day of cleaning, if winged insects pour from one opening, or if anyone in the home has a sting allergy and ants are trailing across bedrooms.
 Those are reasonable reasons to move faster than a routine spring tune up.

 April on Long Island is a gentle warning window.
 Open windows are not the villain; they simply coincide with moisture and insect activity waking at the same time.
-Pair your own careful look at trim and leaks with professional ant control when the story is bigger than one sill wipe, and you protect the summer you already booked on the calendar.
+Pair your own careful look at trim and leaks with professional ant control when the story is bigger than one sill wipe, and you give yourself time to fix carpentry and moisture before the lawn fills in.